He Jin: Life

-The situation soon spun out of control.
-Yuan Shao and Yuan Shu, both with significant control of military forces within the capital, stormed the palace and massacred the eunuchs.
+After hearing of He Jin's death, Yuan Shao and Yuan Shu, both with significant control of military forces within the capital, stormed the palace and massacred the eunuchs.
 The resulting power vacuum allowed Dong Zhuo to seize control of the imperial court.
 As soon as he held supremacy over the capital, Dong Zhuo deposed the emperor in favour of the Prince of Chenliu, who came to be known as Emperor Xian.
 The deposition as well as Dong Zhuo's subsequent atrocities incurred the wrath of many.
 In 190, warlords from the eastern provinces formed a coalition to oust Dong Zhuo, which kicked off a series of civil wars that were to last for nearly a century.

 Family

 He Jin had at least two half-siblings and a step-brother: